liikinn/vjp-project/README.md

-# VJP-project
+# vjp-project
-A project for Basics of Web Publishing in Aalto University.
+A project for Basics of Web Publishing course in Aalto University

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).